jmptrader/goocilib/README.md

 # OCIGO

-An wrapper in GO for OCILIB https://github.com/vrogier/ocilib an excelent wrapper for OCI from Oracle.
+An direct wrapper in GO for OCILIB https://github.com/vrogier/ocilib an excelent library OCI for Oracle.

-Hope be the one-to-one in go lib for c lib.

-Many tips & tricks were obtained from https://github.com/tgulacsi/gocilib an driver compatible with database/sql.
+Many tips & tricks were obtained from https://github.com/tgulacsi/gocilib an driver compatible with database/sql and other sites.

 ## Examples